HarrisSagiris/ZeroFN/README.md

 3. **Stopping**
    - Use the "Stop" button to:
      - Close Fortnite
-     - Stop the backend server
+     - Stop the server connection
      - Clean up processes

 ---